The power of retail at Battersea Power Station

 In 2013 the £9 billion project of transforming the iconic Battersea Power Station into a innovative 42-acre residence, neighbourhood and leading retail destination, got the red lights.
 Here’s what you need to know.

 Last year London topped the global ranking for luxury store openings according to Savills.
-The city became the most active city for luxury retailers, rising above Paris, Tokyo and Singapore.
+The city became the most active city for luxury retailers, rising above Paris, Tokyo, and Singapore.

-Battersea Power Station plans to fill up the two huge turbine halls that measures up to 353,565 sq ft, over three floors with world class shopping, dining and leisure activities.
+Battersea Power Station plans to fill up the two huge turbine halls that measures up to 353,565 sq ft, over three floors with world-class shopping, dining and leisure activities.

 Once complete, it’s estimated that it will attract 50 million visitors per year.

-Other outlets include urban winery Vagabond Wines, offering 100 wines by independent international winemakers, The Battersea General Store, where you can buy Japanese Whisky, and micro-brewery Battersea Brewery.
+Other outlets include the urban winery Vagabond Wines, offering 100 wines by independent international winemakers, The Battersea General Store, where you can buy Japanese Whisky, and micro-brewery Battersea Brewery.

 Circus West Village will even get their own pub, ‘No 29 Power Power Station West.’